What Is a Permalink? Everything You Need to Know

 Permalink is basically a fixed link to an individual web page or post.
 During the crawling process, search engines will read the URL of the pages on your site.
 Visitors will also look at the permalink to see if the post is reliable and has the information they’re looking for.

 Hence, a permalink has to be user and SEO-friendly.
-Since it’s a permanent link, it should not be changed without thought and consideration.
-Even if you do have to edit a permalink, remember to set 301 redirects to avoid issues.
+Since it’s called permanent link, it should not be changed without thought and consideration.
+Even if you do have to change the old permalink, remember to set 301 redirects to avoid issues.